J0JIng/J0JIng/README.md

 ### Hi there 👋

-💬 I'm a undergraduate at NTU, passionate in learning more about AI!
+💬 I'm a undergraduate at NTU, passionate in learning more about AI !

 <!--